 More and more courts are starting to turn to the no-fault approach.
 It is much simpler and more straightforward.
 In 1999, the Pennsylvania Supreme Court adopted this approach and ruled that the giver should ALWAYS get the ring back in a broken engagement.
 Iowa, Kansas, New Jersey, New Mexico, New York, and Wisconsin have all adopted the same rule.
 In adopting this approach, the Kansas Supreme Court spells out the potential difficulties of following a fault-based approach.
 The court lists several very personal reasons that relationships end to prove a point that it is not the court's business and that courts should not be made to determine the reasons behind a broken engagement.
 Some of those reasons include

 Heiman v.
 Parrish, 942 P.2d 631, 637 (Kan.
 1997).

 The court does not wish to meddle in these types of issues.
 This is the same type of reasoning given in favor of no-fault divorces, where these same types of issues are avoided by the court.

 Because all of the states have different approaches, however, be sure to research which approach your own state follows.

 It's not always clear who's the rightful owner of an engagement ring after things go south.
 The hope is that both parties settle (or avoid) any dispute through an amicable agreement, but that's often a tall task after a broken engagement.
-Get a free evaluation from a family law attorney for more clarity.
+In order to get peace of mind and get on with your life, you may benefit from meeting with a family law attorney.